ehsanasadi72/doc/Data/elasticsearch.md

 - **Machine Learning Node:**
     Processes machine learning tasks, usually for analyzing and making sense of the data.

+-
+- **Transform Node:**
+    Responsible for running transform jobs, which pivot and summarize data into new indices.
+For example, it can aggregate logs into metrics or group data by certain fields to create summaries, like sales totals by region.
+By creating these transformed datasets, it makes complex analyses more efficient and allows for better insights.
+While any node can handle transform tasks, dedicating specific nodes helps balance the workload and improve cluster performance.

 ### 5. Index Management